AdobeDocs/experience-manager-cloud-service.sv-SE/help/sites-cloud/authoring/fundamentals/accessible-content.md

 >[!NOTE]
 >
->Vissa färdiga komponenter, som **Carousel** och **Bildspel** , kan inte användas för att lägga till alternativa textbeskrivningar till bilder.
-När du implementerar versioner av dessa för din AEM-instans måste ditt utvecklingsteam konfigurera sådana komponenter så att de stöder `alt` attributet så att författare kan lägga till dem i innehållet (se Lägga till stöd för ytterligare HTML-element och attribut).
+>I vissa färdiga komponenter, som **karuseller** och **bildspel**, går det inte att lägga till alternativa textbeskrivningar för bilder.
+När versioner av dessa implementeras för er AEM-instans måste ert utvecklingsteam konfigurera dessa komponenter så att de stöder attributet `alt`, så att författare kan lägga till det i innehållet (se Lägga till stöd för ytterligare HTML-element och attribut).

 <!--
 >Some out-of-the-box components, such as **Carousel** and **Slideshow** do not provide a means for adding alternate text descriptions to images.
 When implementing versions of these for your AEM instance, your development team will need to configure such components to support the `alt` attribute so that authors can add it to the content (see [Adding Support for Additional HTML Elements and Attributes](/help/sites-administering/rte-accessible-content.md#adding-support-for-additional-html-elements-and-attributes)).
 -->